robtweed/global_storage/Indexing.md

 Note, of course, that the last names in the "by_last_name" index records are automatically sorted alphabetically for us.

-### Using an Index
+# Using an Index

+Using Indices in Global Storage is easiest explained using an example, so we'll continue with the one we've been developing so far.

+Indices come into play when you want to access one or more data records by one or more particular criteria - such as the employee's name.

-If we want to find all the employees whose last name is Tweed, we can now use the "by_last_name" index records within the Global.
-This is where the *Next* API comes in.
+So, for example, if we want to find all the employees whose last name is Tweed, we can use the "by_last_name" index records within the Global.
+This is where the Global Storage [*Next*](./Subscripts.md#next) API comes in.
 We'd implement an iteration loop that starts:

         Next employee["by_last_name", "Tweed"], ""  // seed using an empty string